PauseAI/pauseai-website/src/posts/learn.md

 - [Future of Life Institute | Connor Leahy on AI Safety and Why the World is Fragile](https://youtu.be/cSL3Zau1X8g?si=0X3EKoxZ80_HN9Rl&t=1803).
 Interview with Connor about the AI Safety strategies.
 - [Lex Fridman | Max Tegmark: The Case for Halting AI Development](https://youtu.be/VcVfceTsD0A?t=1547).
 Interview that dives into the details of our current dangerous situation.
+- [Sam Harris | Eliezer Yudkowsky: AI, Racing Toward the Brink](https://samharris.org/episode/SE60B0CF4B8).
+Conversation about the nature of intelligence, different types of AI, the alignment problem, Is vs Ought, and more.
+One of many episodes Making Sense has on AI Safety.
 - [Connor Leahy, AI Fire Alarm](https://youtu.be/pGjyiqJZPJo?t=2510).
-Connor talking about the intelligence explosion being the most important thing that could ever happen.
+Talk about the intelligence explosion and why it would be the most important thing that could ever happen.
 - [The 80,000 Hours Podcast recommended episodes on AI](https://80000hours.org/podcast/on-artificial-intelligence/).
 Not 80k hours long, but a compilation of episodes of The 80,000 Hours Podcast about AI Safety.
 - [Future of Life Institute Podcast episodes on AI](https://futureoflife.org/podcast/?_category_browser=ai).
 All of the episodes of the FLI Podcast on the future of Artificial Intelligence.